Novel Drugs in the Pipeline for HIV Treatment

 Albuvirtide has a similar mechanism of action to enfuvirtide.
 It is being developed as a long-acting agent in ART-experienced patients who have failed first and second line therapies.13,14 Albuvirtide has a longer half-life (11 days) compared to enfuvirtide due to its ability to conjugate to serum albumin.
 This allows for weekly intravenous administration.14 It demonstrated potent antiviral activity with twice-daily oral lopinavir/ritonavir (LPV/r) in ART-naive (n=20) and experienced (n=92) Chinese adults with HIV.15,16 Interim results in ART-experienced patients reported albuvirtide plus LPV/r was non-inferior to LPV/r + TDF + 3TC.
 The most common adverse effects reported in the albuvirtide arm were diarrhea, headache, and dizziness.
 High cholesterol and triglycerides were also reported more often in the albuvirtide arm.
 Albuvirtide may offer another option for patients who cannot tolerate twice-daily subcutaneous enfuvirtide.
 Albuvirtide is currently in Phase 3 studies and will also begin studies with a broad spectrum HIV neutralizing antibody.17

 Cenicriviroc is an oral CCR5/CCR2 antagonist which inhibits viral entry into host cells.18 Its activity against CCR2 suggests that it could have anti-inflammatory effects in patients with chronic immune activation and in fact has been studied for non-alcoholic steatohepatitis (NASH) in both PLWH and patients without HIV.19,20 CVC with TDF/FTC was compared to EFV/FTC/TDF in a 48-week trial of ART-naive patients with R5 tropic HIV-1.21 Participants (n=143) were mostly Black or White men.
 Median baseline HIV-1 RNA and CD4 T-lymphocyte count were 4.5 log10 copies/ml and 385 cells/mm3, respectively.
 The 48-week results reported 68% and 50% achieved virologic suppression in the CVC 100 mg and EFV groups, respectively (p>0.05).
-No significant differences in virologic suppression rates were observed when analyzed by baseline viral load stratification (22
+No significant differences in virologic suppression rates were observed when analyzed by baseline viral load stratification (< or > 100,000 copies/ml).
+The most frequent treatment related adverse effects reported were nausea, headache, diarrhea, and abnormal dreams.
+CVC was well tolerated as approximately 20% of EFV patients discontinued therapy.
+CVC represents a potential treatment option in patients with R5 tropic HIV-1 in addition to inflammatory conditions such as NASH.
+Furthermore, CVC is currently in Phase 3 studies for the treatment of NASH in patients without HIV.22

 ABX-464 halts HIV replication by inhibiting Rev activity, an HIV protein needed to make complete HIV RNA strands.23,24 It was evaluated in ART-naive adults (n=63) at varying doses for 2-3 weeks.24 A >0.5 log10 copies/ml drop from baseline was reported with ABX-464 150 mg by mouth daily.
 ABX-464 was evaluated for safety and efficacy in virally suppressed patients receiving ART (n=30).25 Participants were randomized to add oral ABX-464 or placebo to their current ART for 28 days after which treatment was interrupted.
 An overall reduction in viral DNA was reported in 53% (8/15) of ABX-464 treated patients.
 The average time to viral rebound was 14 and 13 days in the placebo and treatment groups, respectively.
 The most common adverse effects in both studies were headache and abdominal pain.
 A follow-up Phase 1/2 study will evaluate ABX-464 treatment for 84 days and assess the time to maximal reduction of HIV reservoirs in recently and chronically infected people with suppressed HIV-1 RNA.26

 Fostemsavir is being developed for ART-experienced patients who have <2 active therapy options.13 Fostemsavir is a prodrug of temsavir (BMS-626529) and binds to the HIV gp120 protein, preventing HIV and CD4 T-lymphocyte attachment.
 Potent antiviral activity has been reported in an 8 day monotherapy and 48 week Phase 2b trial.27,28 Varying dosages of oral fostemsavir given with raltegravir (RAL) and TDF were compared to atazanavir/ritonavir (ATV/r) plus RAL and TDF in ART-experienced patients (n=200).28 Participants were mostly white males with a median age of 40 years.
 Median baseline HIV-1 RNA and CD4 T-lymphocyte counts ranged from 4.88-5.01 log10 copies/ml and 214-249 cells/mm3, respectively across all treatment groups.
-A higher success rate was reported in the baseline HIV-1 RNA 29
+A higher success rate was reported in the baseline HIV-1 RNA <100,000 copies/ml group in both treatment arms.
+Drug resistance was detected in 8 patients receiving fostemsavir.
+Four of these 8 also exhibited emergent RAL associated mutations.
+The most common adverse effect reported with fostemsavir was headache (14%).
+The clinical relevance and the need to assess pre-existing mutations that confer resistance to fostemsavir require further investigation.
+Fostemsavir is currently being evaluated in Phase 3 clinical trials which include heavily treatment experienced patients failing current optimized background therapy.29

-PRO-140 targets CCR5 and is being investigated as a standalone long-acting maintenance drug in virologically suppressed patients.34,25 Patients (n=42) with R5 tropic HIV-1 on a stable regimen with HIV-1 RNA 36 An update of 16 patients found that 13/16 (81%) and 10/16 (62.5%) maintained a HIV-1 RNA 37 Serious adverse effects were not reported.
+PRO-140 targets CCR5 and is being investigated as a standalone long-acting maintenance drug in virologically suppressed patients.34,25 Patients (n=42) with R5 tropic HIV-1 on a stable regimen with HIV-1 RNA <40 copies/ml received weekly subcutaneous (SC) injections for 1 week while on ART after which ART was discontinued and PRO-140 monotherapy was maintained.36 An update of 16 patients found that 13/16 (81%) and 10/16 (62.5%) maintained a HIV-1 RNA <40 copies/ml for up to 40 weeks and 2 years, respectively.
+Five people experienced viral rebound after a mean of 330 days.37 Serious adverse effects were not reported.
 Injection site reactions were mild.
 PRO-140 is also being studied in heavily ART-experienced patients on an OBR in which participants are being administered a single SC dose of PRO-140 or placebo in addition to their existing failing regimen for 1 week then continued on weekly PRO-140 with an OBR for 24 weeks.38

 UB-421 binds to domain 1 of the CD4 receptor and is being developed in Taiwan.39 UB-421 monotherapy was evaluated in 29 virologically suppressed adults who received 8 total UB-421 infusions weekly (8 weeks) or biweekly (16 weeks) after ART interruption.39 Twenty seven of the 29 participants who completed the study did not experience viral rebound during the monotherapy period.
 The most common treatment related adverse effect was skin rash.
 This agent is projected to be investigated in Phase 3 trials.13